f5devcentral/orijen-udf-service/README.md

 ## UDF Deployment Tags Needed

+### Base

 - [X] LabID - Each XC lab has a unique GUID.
 This is passed into the deployment to determine what resources and permissions should be provisioned.
-- [X] SQS - This is the SQS queue the Orijen tool is watching.
+- [X] SQS - This is the SQS queue the Orijen Provisioning tool is watching.
+This value should be specified as a URL.

 ## Project Orijen